lineklemensen/PRJ3/docs/report/Scope.md

 ## Summary

 ### The project is scoped on developing a simple prototype system that demonstrates how medicine delivery can be supported through basic automation.
-The system includes a server that receives input from a dispensary nurse and a car that drives to a predefined room based on a provided list. here it waits with driving until a button press has been done.
+The system includes a server that receives input from a dispensary nurse and a car that drives to a predefined room based on a provided list.

 ### The project focuses on the essential functions needed to show the interaction between the server, the car and the user.
-Advanced features such a fully autonomous navigation, dynamic obstacle detection, external IT integration or real hospital deployment are not included.
+Advanced features such as fully autonomous navigation, dynamic obstacle detection, external IT integration or real hospital deployment are not included.
 The goal is to present a clear and functional concept that illustrates how automated delivery could assist nurses in their daily workflow